 - Putting your weight into your left foot, lift your right foot up off the floor and cross it behind your left leg and lower into a lunge position, almost as if you’re curtsying.

 - Driving through your heels, return to the start.
-Repeat eight to 10 times and then switch on the opposite side.
+Repeat eight to 10 times and then switch to the opposite side.

 - Perform an equal number of sets and reps on both sides.